Resources and guidance for governing boards

 School complaints

-All local authority maintained single academy trusts multi-academy trusts are required to have a schools complaints policy in place.
+All local authority maintained, single academy trusts and multi-academy trusts are required to have a schools complaints policy in place.

-Schools are free to write their own or adopt any model policy ie DfE, Diocese etc and can make changes to suit their individual school's situation and the needs of the local community.
+Schools are free to write their own or adopt any model policy, such as DfE and Diocese.
+They can make changes to suit their individual school's situation and the needs of the local community.

 The schools’ complaints procedure should be reviewed and readopted annually (as recommended by DfE), to ensure that all governors, trustees, local authority committee members and staff are reminded of the procedure.